cloudfoundry/cf-networking-release/docs/configuration.md

   - DB Instance Class - db.t2.medium (4 Gib)
   - Storage - 20 GB

-**Note:** The policy server requires a MySQL version of 5.7 or higher.
+**Note:** The network policy database requires a MySQL version of 5.7 or higher.

 #### PostgreSQL
 For PostgreSQL, operators have at least the following options:
-  - Use the PostgreSQL job from the CF release, either sharing an existing instance that houses the CC and UAA databases, or deploying a separate node specifically for the policy server.
+  - Use the PostgreSQL job from the CF release, either sharing an existing instance that houses the CC and UAA databases, or deploying a separate node specifically for the network policy database.
   - Use an infrastructure-specific database deployment, such as an RDS PostgreSQL instance on AWS.